-Advanced pharmacology concept units I – Students can build subject specialist knowledge by choosing concept units they are most interested in studying further.
-This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
-Units may include, for example, cellular and molecular pharmacology or neuropharmacology
+Advanced Pharmacology Concept Units I (20 credits) – You’ll build subject specialist knowledge by choosing concept units that most interest you.
+This module builds on Year 1 and prepares you for Specialist Topic units in Year 3.
+Units may include, for example, cellular and molecular pharmacology or neuropharmacology.

-Advanced pharmacology concept units II – Students can build their subject specialist knowledge further by choosing concept units they are most interested in studying.
+Advanced Pharmacology Concept Units II (20 credits) – Students can build their subject specialist knowledge further by choosing concept units they are most interested in studying.
 This module builds on Year 1 and prepares students for Specialist Topic units in Year 3.
 Units may include, for example, the neuropharmacological basis of disease or chemotherapy.

 Alongside this, choose research-based topics that interested you in earlier years.
 Specialised topic modules allow you to choose from a menu of different research topics so you can focus more on your areas of interest.
 You can also choose other specialist modules such as autism, psychopharmacology, drug discovery, stem cells and many more.

-Specialised topics in pharmacology I – Students have the opportunity to build their knowledge of research in specific topic areas led by active researchers in the field of study.
-It will introduce students to a range of research topics in pharmacology and the broader biomedical sciences, and develop their ability to collate, critically analyse, and describe scientific information.
+Specialised Topics in Pharmacology I (20 credits) – You’ll have the opportunity to build your knowledge of research in specific topic areas led by active researchers in the field of study.
+It will introduce you to a range of research topics in pharmacology and the broader biomedical sciences, and develop your ability to collate, critically analyse, and describe scientific information.
 Topics covered will reflect current research interests of the School, and may include, for example, drug discovery and development or cancer biology.

-Specialised topics in pharmacology II – Students have a further chance to build their knowledge of research specific topic areas led by active researchers in the field of study.
-It will introduce students to a range of research topics in pharmacology and the broader biomedical sciences and develop their ability to collate, critically analyse, and describe scientific information.
+Specialised Topics in Pharmacology II (20 credits) – You’ll further build your knowledge of research specific topic areas led by active researchers in the field of study.
+You’ll be introduced to a range of research topics in pharmacology and the broader biomedical sciences and develop your ability to collate, critically analyse, and describe scientific information.
 Topics covered will reflect current research interests of the School, and may include, for example, psychopharmacology or pharmacogenomics.

-Advanced skills – Students will attend a series of compulsory and optional units designed to provide scaffolding and support for their Capstone research experience.
-They will develop and utilise the research, employability and 4th Industrial Revolution skills required both for their capstone project and for the workplace.
-Students select the units which develop the key skills and attributes required for their individual capstone project and/or future employment.
-The assignments for this module provide further scaffolding and support for the creation of their capstone project.
+Advanced Skills (20 credits) – You’ll attend a series of compulsory and optional units designed to provide scaffolding and support for your capstone research experience.
+This will develop and utilise your research, employability and 4th Industrial Revolution skills required both for their capstone project and for the workplace.
+You’ll select the units which develop key skills and attributes required for your individual capstone project and/or future employment.
+The assignments for this module provide further scaffolding and support for the creation of your extended research project.

-Your extended research project or appropriate period of work-based practice (a project taken in the work place), will focus on an original, cutting-edge research topic specific to your area of interest that will equip you with the skills necessary for a career in research, in addition to ensuring you stand out in the graduate job market.
+Your extended research project or appropriate period of work-based practice (a project taken in the work place), will focus on an original, cutting-edge research topic.
+This will likely be specific to your area of interest and will equip you with the skills necessary for a career in research, in addition to ensuring you stand out in the graduate job market.
 These projects are often linked to the on-going research programmes of academics in our School, thus allowing students to actively contribute to the research of their groups.

 Examples of previous research projects include:

-Advanced research topics – Students will focus on developing the research skills to support the laboratory or other research or enquiry-based activities that they will undertake in their extended research project and to prepare them for a career in a research environment.
-The module aims to develop students critical analysis of published research.
-It will also expose students to current research trends in the biosciences and to leading researchers in the field.
+Advanced Research Topics (30 credits) – You’ll develop the research skills to support your laboratory or other research or enquiry-based activities that you will undertake as part of your extended research project and to prepare for a career in a research environment.
+You’ll develop skills to critically analyse published research.
+It will also expose you to current research trends in the biosciences and to leading researchers in the field.

-Extended research project – Students will choose an independent project of interest.
-They will be mentored by one of the world leading academics in their field and will conduct an individual extended research or enquiry-based project.
+Extended Research Project (90 credits) – You’ll choose an independent project of interest, which will be mentored by one of the world leading academics in their field, conducting an individual extended research or enquiry-based project.
 This will also incorporate experience of working as part of a team in a research environment and interacting with research scientists.